Fiber Optic Patch Cords Guide Types, Connectors

 [PDF Version]

-• Can fiber optic patch cords be directly buried in the wall
+• Can fiber optic patch cords be used with telecommunications companies

-Can fiber optic patch cords be directly buried in the wall
+Can fiber optic patch cords be used with telecommunications companies

 [PDF Version]